All Episodes

 With that in mind, politicians are playing a blame game like never before.

-So tell us more about this, Mr. Harwood.
+So, tell us more about this, Mr. Harwood.

 Let's break it down a little bit with this NBC Wall Street Journal poll.

-First of all, President Obama owns the economy because he's been in office for a couple of years, but is it his fault?
+First of all, President Obama owns the economy because he's been in office for a couple of years.

-When you ask people in the NBC Wall Street Journal poll, 62% of the people say the president inherited these bad economic policies rather than had uh caused them with his own policies.
+When you ask people in the NBC Wall Street Journal poll, 62% of the people say the president inherited these bad economic policies rather than had caused them with his own policies.

-Not sure uh how the public is going to react over time, whether they're going to end up blaming the president more than they do right now.
+Not sure how the public is going to react over time, whether they're going to end up blaming the president more than they do right now.

-We won't see, guys.
+We will see, guys.

 Right.

-Okay, so they clearly are going to bank on the polls.
+So they clearly are going to bank on the polls.

-Harwood and the boys in the drive-by's are going to invest in the I mean, they use the polls to make news, not reflect it.
+I mean, they use the polls to make news, not reflect it.

-President Obama owns the economy because he's been in office for a couple of years, but is it his fault when you ask people in our poll, the NBC poll, sixty-two percent say the president inherited these bad economic policies rather than caused them.
+But is it his fault when you ask people in our poll, the NBC poll, 62% say the president inherited these bad economic policies rather than caused them?

-They believe that.
+62% believe that.

 Their poll told them that 62% of the American people still blame Bush.